hungrymedia/wp-multipost/trunk/readme.txt

 1. Shows the options page for Multipost MU.
 Simply a way to enable/disable multiposting functionality.
 This may be useful to temporarily disable the plugin if you wish to make a post to the main blog WITHOUT posting to all sub-blogs.

 == Changelog ==

+= 1.5 =
+* Added category support.
+If categories from master post do not yet exist in sub-blogs, they will be created.

 = 1.4 =
 * BUG FIX: Removed debug statements.